-Click Scripts: trigger custom http requests when a geofence changes
+Click Scripts: trigger custom HTTP requests when a geofence changes

-Click Scripts for geofences enable you to trigger custom http requests whenever an operator creates, modifies or removes a geofence.
+Click Scripts for geofences enable you to trigger custom HTTP requests whenever an operator creates, modifies or removes a geofence.

 When a user modifies a geofence, a Click Script for geofences can access the data of that geofence and see the type of action that was performed.
-With this information, you can create http GET or POST requests, forwarding the information in custom format composed within the script, enabling you to integrate VehicleTracker with your own web services.
+With this information, you can create HTTP GET or POST requests, forwarding the information in custom format composed within the script, enabling you to integrate your application with your own web services.
 Furthermore, a geofence modification is performed only if the script is successfully executed to make sure that the data is forwarded accurately and completely, as defined by the script.

-To successfully utilize http requests, it is assumed that you know how to set up and use web services, or at least have an existing web service where the format of data it can receive and interpret correctly is known.
+To successfully utilize HTTP requests, it is assumed that you know how to set up and use web services, or at least have an existing web service where the format of data it can receive and interpret correctly is known.